 - The U.S. Department of Veterans Affairs, Education Service – the source of information concerning your educational benefits: http://www.gibill.va.gov

-- Vets.gov – the governments one-stop-shop for all veteran education benefits: https://vets.gov
+- VA.gov – the governments one-stop-shop for all veteran education benefits: https://VA.gov

 SELECTIVE SERVICE STATUS

-An individual may not receive a loan, grant, scholarship, or other financial assistance funded by state revenue, including federal funds or gifts and grants accepted by the state, or receive a student loan guaranteed by the state or the Texas Guaranteed Student Loan Corporation, unless the individual files a statement of the individual’s selective service status with the institution or other entity granting or guaranteeing the financial assistance as required by this section (FEA Legal)
+An individual may not receive certain state grants and tuition waivers funded by state revenue or receive a student loan guaranteed by the state or the Texas Guaranteed Student Loan Corporation, unless the individual files a statement of the individual’s selective service status with the institution or other entity granting or guaranteeing the financial assistance as required by this section (FEA Legal)

 This section does not apply to: